bshabash-brainstation/bshabash-brainstation.github.io/about.md

 permalink: /about/
 ---

-Boris currently teaches at BrainStation and so far these are the best Data Science students he ever taught
+Boris currently teaches at BrainStation and so far these are the best Data Science students he taught

 ### More Information